Birds Lead Humans to Honey

-No sooner had he reached the bird when it flew off again, calling him to follow it.
+No sooner had he reached the bird when it flew off again, calling him to follow.
 It seemed like the bird knew the old hunter was weak and flew back and forth giving him encouragement.
 This went on for some time with the bird chirruping and the old man answering as he followed.
 All of a sudden, the old hunter heard bees humming and flying all around him.
 Observing the bird, he saw it go back and forth from him to a crevice in a large tree that seemed to contain the bees and their hive.
-It did not take the old hunter long to realize this little bird was hoping he would fetch out some honey for them both.
+It didn’t take the old hunter long to realize this little bird was hoping he would fetch out some honey for them both.

 This honey was exactly what the hunter needed to revive his strength and at the same time feed the little bird.
-Taking his spear, he began to dig at the opening in the tree to extract some honey combs for him and his little friend.
+Taking his spear, he began to dig at the opening in the tree to extract some of the honey combs for him and his little friend.
 All the time the little bird flew around and around with its encouraging song.

-That night he and the little bird slept well having, revived on the fresh honey.
+That night he and the little bird slept well, revived on the fresh honey.
 As dawn broke, the old hunter climbed down from the tree to gather some more combs to take back to his family, while he and the little bird chatted away to one another.
 But before leaving the hunter left a healthy pile of honeycombs on the ground and up on a broad branch for the little bird.

-Always leave something for the little bird, remembering how from times of old the honey guide saved an old hunter and his family from starvation.
+Always leave something for the little bird, remembering how from times of old the honeyguide saved an old hunter and his family from starvation.
 To this day, the honey guide when he hears the “brrrrr-yum” call of a human, will always lead them to honey, sometimes near and sometimes far.